Students who entered Hofstra prior to the fall 2012 semester must meet the following requirements:

 Upsilon Phi Delta, the honor society of the Association of University Programs in Health Administration, is dedicated to the recognition of scholarly excellence in the study of health administration.
 The Hofstra chapter of Upsilon Phi Delta seeks to reward and encourage the standards, ideals, competence and ethics that will promote excellence in the field of health administration.
 Students with exceptional academic performance, demonstrated integrity, noted contributions to the health care field and the endorsement of M.H.A. program faculty members will be invited to join this prestigious honor society.
 Adjunct Associate Professor Gatto, Advisor.

 Upsilon Pi Epsilon, the international honor society for the computing and information disciplines, open to all undergraduate computer science and computer engineering majors who have achieved cumulative and major grade point averages of at least 3.3, and have earned a minimum of 64 credits, 24 of which are in-residence and a minimum of 18 computer science credits.
-Professor Liang, Advisor.
+Professor Segal, Advisor.